Skip to content

 Magnesium Threonate is typically more expensive than other magnesium sources due to it being patented and sold as “Magtein” – more info.

-Magnesium glycinate is a good alternative that is noticeably more affordable.
+Magnesium Glycinate is another good source of magnesium that is noticeably more affordable (see cost per 100 mg).
 Reputable brands include:

 Theanine